poiesic (poh EE sick): Of or relating to creation or production

 7 min read

-Hillis sat on one side with his co-founder Bill Sandoval.
-Across the table sat Brigadier General Lewis Prentiss and a woman in civilian clothes who hadn’t been introduced.
-She had a legal pad and hadn’t looked up from it.
+He sat on one side of the worn table next to his co-founder Bill Sandoval.
+Across from them sat Brigadier General Lewis Prentiss and a woman in civilian clothes who hadn’t been introduced.
+She had a legal pad and a slim leather attache.

 ...